microsoft/vscode-docs/blogs/2023/06/05/vscode-wasm-wasi.md

 Date: 2023-06-05
 Author: Dirk Bäumer
 ---
-# Running WebAssemblies in VS Code for the Web
+# Run WebAssemblies in VS Code for the Web

 June 5, 2023 by by Dirk Bäumer